tarun36rocker/tarun36rocker/README.md

 - 👯 I’m looking to collaborate on some interesting projects with companies !

-- 💬 Ask me about OpenCV, ML , Data Science.
+- 💬 Ask me about OpenCV, Machine Learning , Data Science.

 - 📫 How to reach me: Click on the above social media pop-ups or contact me directly on this mail : tarun36rocker@gmail.com